-CryoLife has a standalone Clawback Policy, which was amended in October 2019, retroactively applying to any performance-based cash or equity incentive awarded prior to the amendment.
-The amended Clawback Policy requires the Company to recover excess incentive compensation - in cash bonus or equity form - that was paid to any current or former officer during the three fiscal years prior to a material accounting restatement of the Company's financial statements as a result of noncompliance with any financial reporting requirement under federal securities law, unless the Committee determines that the cost of recovery exceeds the amount to be recovered.
-The amended Clawback Policy does not require fault or negligence on the part of the officer for the clawback to occur.
+Artivion has a standalone Clawback Policy that requires the Company to recover excess incentive compensation-in cash bonus or equity form-that was paid to any current or former officer during the three fiscal years prior to a material accounting restatement of the Company's financial statements as a result of noncompliance with any financial reporting requirement under federal securities law, unless the Committee determines that the cost of recovery exceeds the amount to be recovered.
+The Clawback Policy does not require fault or negligence on the part of the officer for the clawback to occur.

-Mr. Mackin, under the Mackin agreement, also must repay any portion of severance payments he has received from the Company if he fails to comply with certain post-employment protective covenants.
+Additionally, Mr. Mackin, under the Mackin agreement, also must repay any portion of severance payments he has received from the Company if he fails to comply with certain post-employment protective covenants.